 The Zeiss 880 has a 34 channel array that can be used for spectral deconvolution.
 For example, with a panel of Opal fluorochromes used for the Vectra.

 Note that Alexa 594 does not neatly fit these standard filter sets.
 For some reason, Alexa 594 has become incredibly popular even though it doesn't really fit any of the standard fluorescent microscope filter sets.
-You can see a signal, but not efficiently.
+Using a standard red filter, you can see a signal, but not efficiently.
 But the confocal microscopes with 594 nm lasers work extremely well with this fluorophore except that it may spill into a longer red channel and slows down image collection do to moving parts in the microscope.
 In general, we tell people to use Alexa 545, 555, or 568 (or similar spectra to Cy3, Atto 550, DyLight 549, TRITC) instead and then skip to the next channel with Alexa 633 or 647.
 (On the other hand, onthe Zeiss 880 or Leica SP8 you may be able to sandwich it between a bright red and a bright near infra-red signal, but we only recommend this when identifying different cells types that only stain with one probe to avoid spillover that would make analysis ambiguous.)

 Probes out more in the IR are becoming more popular.
 However, standard laser scanning confocal microscopes do not detect light longer than 750 nm and are also limited by the discrete laser lines for excitation.
 Looking at the spectra for Alexa 750 and Cy7, for instance, it excites inefficiently between 630 and 647 nm, which is the range of lasers used on most confocals, and emits above 750 nm, which is outside the detection range.
 But CCD and sCMOS cameras detect into the IR very well and microscopes with bright white lamps (metal halide) may access the wavelengths needed for exciting the longer wavelength probes.
 By special request, a Cy7/Alexa750 filter block is available for the Zeiss AxioObserver microscope.
 However, due to chromatic aberration, it involves changing the focus when being used with other fluorphores.
+And as discussed below, there are two scopes in the core which can routinely image out to 850 nm.

 Using online tools for fluorescent spectra, both excitation and emission, and with detailed knowledge of the available microscopes, we can help you tailor your panel of probes to match the correct microscope.